abhishekrd/frontend-auth/README.md

 # Implemented User Authentication using latest react-router-dom methods
-1. "switch" replaced with "Routes"
+1. ProtectedRoutes implemented using Outlet component instead of extending the route component with ProtectedRoute
-2. "Redirect replaced with "Navigate"
+2. "Switch" replaced with "Routes"
-3. ProtectedRoutes implemented using Outlet component instead of extending the route component with ProtectedRoute
+3. "Redirect replaced with "Navigate"